imagine…

 we are prepared.

-99-100% of spcpa graduates are accepted to college.
+99-100% of SPCPA graduates are accepted into college or conservatory.

 ON ACT TESTS